-Israel Military Industries (IMI), established in 1933, is one of the companies looking to increase its presence in the American market.
+Israel Military Industries (IMI), established in 1933, is one of many companies looking to increase its presence in the American market.
 The company specializes in munitions for land, air and naval combat weaponry.
 It is currently the sole source for the ammunition used by the Israel Defense Forces (IDF), and IMI’s products have been qualified with the U.S. military and various NATO nations.
 IMI is owned and operated by the government of Israel, and it employs nearly 3,000 people.

 IMI is a serious, high-tech company.
 In addition to common small-arms ammunition, it offers a comprehensive selection of rockets, guided missiles, heavy aerial weapons, tank and artillery ammunition and advanced guided mortar and artillery rounds.
 You’ll not be picking any of this stuff up at your local firearms emporium or at the gun show, but they demonstrate IMI is not an upstart, garage-based ammunition company.
 IMI is currently operating in many countries, leading international and local industry teams on large-scale weapons-modernization projects.
 The company is a cutting-edge, wide-scale, ammunition-manufacturing powerhouse.